-Tell your child that pets can’t tell us when they are upset or scared.
+Tell your child that pets cannot tell us when they are upset or scared.
 They can only show us.
 And sometimes their way of showing us is to scratch or to bite.

-- to approach a cat slowly and under your supervision - respect the cat's space
+Approach a cat slowly and under your supervision - respect the cat's space.

-- to be aware that cats are unpredictable and can scratch or bite without any warning
+Be aware that cats are unpredictable and can scratch or bite without any warning.

-- to leave a cat alone when it's eating, sleeping or doing a pee or a poo
+Leave a cat alone when it's eating, sleeping or doing a pee or a poo.

-- to stay calm and quiet around cats - noise scares them
+Stay calm and quiet around cats - noise scares them.

-- to read their body language - leave the cat alone if they hiss, yowl, arch their back, bare their teeth or flatten back their ears
+Read their body language - leave the cat alone if they hiss, yowl, arch their back, bare their teeth or flatten back their ears.

-- to be gentle when petting a cat and avoid rough play
+Be gentle when petting a cat and avoid rough play.

-- not to tease a cat or pull its tail
+Do not tease a cat or pull its tail.

-- never try to get near a cat with kittens
+Do not try to get near a cat with kittens.

-- not to rub a cat's belly - many cats don't like it or will only allow people they are very familiar with to do so
+Do not rub a cat's belly - many cats don't like it or will only allow people they are very familiar with to do so.

 Contact your vet for advice